jbhopkins/bioxtasraw/docs/source/tutorial/s3_autocenter.rst

     *   *Tip:* If it didn’t find very many points, try clicking again on another part of the ring, and it will add more points to your selection.

 #.
-Click on the other portions of the same ring that are on different detector
+If needed, click on the other portions of the same ring that are on different detector
     panels to find out the rest of the points in this calibration ring.

     *   *Note:* The autofind algorithm will only find peaks in contiguous regions.
+However, masked regions don't count, so if you've masked the panel gaps before calibration it should find points in all of the panels.

     *   *Tip:* Due to the color map selected, the points may be hard to see.
 Try changing to the heat map or grayscale to see the selected points,.